al-martyn1/dotNutRefManEn/DotNut/FileSystem/FileTime.md

 **_cmp** - Support for the compare (<, >, <=, >=, ==, !=) operators.
 See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/metamethods.html#cmp) for details.

 **tostring** - Convert the value to string and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#string) for details.
 Exposed for compatibility with built-in types.
-The toString() method has also been implemented to comply with camelCase naming convetions.
+The toString() method has also been implemented to comply with camelCase naming conventions.

-**_tostring** - Support for the 'tostring' ('tostring') conversion method.
+**_tostring** - Conversion to string support.
 See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/metamethods.html#tostring) for details.

 **tointeger** - Convert the value to integer and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#integer) for details.
 Exposed for compatibility with built-in types.
-The toInteger() method has also been implemented to comply with camelCase naming convetions.
+The toInteger() method has also been implemented to comply with camelCase naming conventions.

 **tointeger64** - Convert the value to DotNut.Integer64 and returns it.
-The toInteger64() method has also been implemented to comply with camelCase naming convetions.
+The toInteger64() method has also been implemented to comply with camelCase naming conventions.

 **tofloat** - Convert the value to float and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#float) for details.
 Exposed for compatibility with built-in types.
-The toFloat() method has also been implemented to comply with camelCase naming convetions.
+The toFloat() method has also been implemented to comply with camelCase naming conventions.

 [DotNut.FileSystem.FileTime.format](../../DotNut/FileSystem/FileTime/format.md) - ![__BRIEF]